bio3d-vision/bio3d-vision.github.io/platelet-description.md

 **2D instance labels**

-IDs are assigned to distince object cross-sections within 2D image windows.
+IDs are assigned to distinct object cross-sections within 2D image windows.
 Tags for cross-sections of the same 3D object are not linked between different 2D image windows.

 **3D instance labels**

-Tags are assigned to distince objects within the entire 3D image volume.
+IDs are assigned to distinct objects within the entire 3D image volume.
 Tags for cross-sections of the same 3D object are the same between different 2D image windows.

 Instance label files are: